Nurturing a healthier generation starts with us, today.

-The roll out of the initiative followed evidence from various research indicating that children will adopt healthier eating habits if educated about nutritious food options and inspired how to choose for themselves.
+The rollout of the initiative followed evidence from various research indicating that children will adopt healthier eating habits if educated about nutritious food options and inspired on how to choose for themselves.

 We have so far collaborated with six partners in nine countries on these activations and we’re expanding their reach on e-commerce sites.

 A “virtual pet” – essentially a digital fish appearing to swim in a child’s belly which gets happier and vigorous with more water consumption, and sad and slow when sweetened drinks replace water – TummyFish aims to encourage children to choose water over sugary drinks.

 First launched in Dubai in 2016, TummyFish is available as a book and an interactive App in both English and Arabic, and has been downloaded more than 250,000 times.

 The award-winning storybook and free mobile App are endorsed by the Dubai Health Authority and are constantly promoted as part of healthy hydration campaigns in Jordan and Lebanon with the support of the Royal Health Awareness Authority and the American University of Beirut.